Mulvane boy gets crafty to raise money for those in need

 Christian has been busy making handmade beaded and braided bracelets for three weeks now.
 For the month of July, he is on target to raise more than $350 which will be donated to St. Jude’s Children’s Research Hospital.

-“You get to actually make bracelets and feel good about yourself, like actually helping people,” said CWP Bracelets Designer, Christian Perkins.
+“You get to actually make bracelets and feel good about yourself, like actually helping people,” said Christian Perkins, CWP Bracelets Designer.

 Kristi Perkins said she and Christian started brainstorming ways they could raise money ahead of Christian’s dream of becoming an NFL player.
 That is when they came up with the idea to make bracelets.
 They started watching videos on YouTube to learn just how to make them.